-Amna Qayyum is a historian of modern South Asia with intersecting research and teaching interests in global economic history and modern Islamic thought.
-She is also interested in comparative and connected approaches towards studying decolonization and the Cold War.
+Amna Qayyum is a historian of modern South Asia, with intersecting research and teaching interests in histories of global development, science and technology, and Islamic thought.
+She is also interested in connected and comparative approaches towards studying decolonization and the global Cold War.

-For the 2019-20 academic year, Amna is a Graduate Fellow at the Princeton Institute for International and Regional Studies (PIIRS).
+For the 2019-20 academic year, Amna was Graduate Fellow at the Princeton Institute for International and Regional Studies (PIIRS).
 This year, she is writing her dissertation on a Mellon/ACLS Dissertation Completion Fellowship (2020-21).